We have set an ambitious target to achieve net-zero carbon emissions by 2030.

 We are considering how to reduce the use of powered motor vehicles and move towards ultra-low emission alternatives, through technical advice from the Energy Saving Trust and through updated staff travel policies.

 Reducing emissions from procured services and investments

-Our latest procurement strategy highlights the need to put in place measures to ensure that procured services are sustainable.
+Our latest procurement strategy highlights our intention to require suppliers and contractors to reduce the negative environmental impact of goods, works and services by considering whole life costs; ending our use of single use plastics; and reducing the carbon impacts associated with goods works and services.
 As well as working collaboratively with existing providers to reduce emissions, we will review policies and guidance to get the best outcome to reduce carbon emissions whilst retaining good value for money.

-We are the administering authority for the Merton Pension Fund and 92% of the Fund comprises Council employees.
+We are the administering authority for the Merton Pension Fund and the largest employer of the Fund.
 The pension fund's primary objective is to ensure a stable employer contribution level and to ensure the fund pays benefit to those drawing their pension.
 The fund also takes into account environmental, social and governance (ESG) factors as a key element of its investment strategy.

 The fund has incorporated ESG into its investment process for some time now and, in particular, since 2018 the fund has been measuring the carbon footprint of its investments.
 More detail can be found by accessing the Pension Fund Annual Report 2020-21 and Investment Strategy Statement 2020.